craftcms/docs/docs/getting-started-tutorial/environment/terminal.md

 1. List files with `ls` (`dir` on Windows);
 1. Navigate to a new folder with `cd folder-name`;

-When changing folders with `cd`, you often only need to type the first couple of characters in a directory name, then press <kbd>Tab</kbd> to _auto-complete_ it.
-The terminal will only auto-complete up to a point that there is ambiguity.
-For example, in a directory with folders named `project-a`, `project-b`, and `practice`, you could type `cd pro` and press <kbd>Tab</kbd> to auto-complete up to `cd project-`—then just type the last character for the directory you want.
+When changing folders with `cd`, you often only need to type the first couple of characters in a directory name, then press <kbd>Tab</kbd> to _autocomplete_ it.
+The terminal will only autocomplete up to a point that there is ambiguity.
+For example, in a directory with folders named `project-a`, `project-b`, and `practice`, you could type `cd pro` and press <kbd>Tab</kbd> to autocomplete up to `cd project-`—then just type the last character for the directory you want.

 Now that we’ve poked around a bit, it’s time to pick a place to stash your project.